jborggaard/QQR/README.md

 A stand-alone test (setting testNST=false) can be found in the examples directory The details of some of our functions and test examples are provided below.

+## Quickstart

+For a quickstart, open the live script example10.mlx in the examples directory using Matlab2022b or later.

 ## How to use qqr